Azure/azure-event-hubs/samples/README.md

 # Azure Event Hubs samples

 ## .NET
+The [.NET](./DotNet) folder contains samples that use Azure Event Hubs .NET SDK.

+### Azure.Messaging.EventHubs (latest)
+This sub-folder in the .NET folder contains samples that uses the new Azure.Messaging.EventHubs library.
+We recommend that you use this library.

 ### Microsoft.Azure.EventHubs
+This sub-folder in the .NET folder contains samples that uses the Microsoft.Azure.EventHubs library.

+### Microsoft.ServiceBus
-Any samples within the `Azure.Microsoft.EventHubs` folder target the newer .NET Standard library.
+This sub-folder in the .NET folder contains samples that uses the Microsoft.ServiceBus library.

-#### SampleSender

-[This sample](./DotNet/Microsoft.Azure.EventHubs/SampleSender/readme.md) shows how to write a .NET Core console application that sends a set of messages to an Event Hub.

-#### SampleEphReceiver

-[This sample](./DotNet/Microsoft.Azure.EventHubs/SampleEphReceiver/readme.md) shows how to write a .NET Core console application that receives messages from an Event Hub using the **EventProcessorHost**.

 ## Java

-[Go here](./Java) for the Java language samples.
+The [Java](./Java) folder contains samples that use Azure Event Hubs Java SDK.

+## e2e
+The [e2e](./e2e) folder contains samples that use Azure Event Hubs in an end-to-end scenario.

+## Management
+The [Management](./Management) folder contains PowerShell, Azure CLI, and .NET samples that show how to perform management operations such as creating Event Hub namespaces and entities.

 ## Miscellaneous

-### proton-c-sender-dotnet-framework-receiver

-[This sample](./Miscellaneous/proton-c-sender-dotnet-framework-receiver/README.md) shows how to use Azure Event Hubs with clients that use different protocols.
+This folder has a [proton-c-sender-dotnet-framework-receiver](./Miscellaneous/proton-c-sender-dotnet-framework-receiver/README.md) that shows how to use Azure Event Hubs with clients that use different protocols.
 This scenario sends using an Apache Proton C++ client, and receives using the .NET Framework client.